adamcheng7/POLI-381-Data-Project/README.md

     - `data_analysis.qmd`: Quarto Markdown file in R code for data analysis

+    - `*.html and *.pdf`: Files rendered from the Quarto Markdown files.
+File format depends on the available output format(s) specified in the YAML of the Quarto Markdown files

 - `syntax`-specific files:
     - `bibliography`: Contains the bibliography files used for citations